 - Cholesterol: 107 mg

-Keywords: thai chicken, thai chicken recipe, chicken salad recipe, mason jar salad, mason jar salad recipes, healthy chicken salad, how to make mason jar salads
+Keywords: chicken salad recipe, mason jar salad, mason jar salad recipes, healthy chicken salad, how to make mason jar salads, meal rep ideas

 DON’T MISS A RECIPE ->